mitzsch/mpv-winbuild/README.md

 ### Release Retention Policy

--   The last 30 days of builds will be retained.
+-   The last 3 or 4 months of builds will be retained.

 ## Information about packages